kaist-cp/hazardflow/doc/docs/tutorial/fir_filter.md

 It takes an `Valid<P>` and returns `Valid<Array<P, N>>`.
 It tracks the latest `N` valid input signals.
-The `fsm_map` interface combinator is a primitive combinator provided by the HazardFlow HDL standard library.
+The [`fsm_map` interface combinator](https://kaist-cp.github.io/hazardflow/docs/hazardflow_designs/std/hazard/struct.I.html#method.fsm_map) is provided by the HazardFlow HDL standard library.
 It transforms the ingress payload to the egress payload, calculates the next state for the next clock cycle, and leaves the resolver signal untouched.
 It takes an initial state, and an anonymous function, and returns a new interface.
 The initial state is defined as `P::default().repeat::<N>()` in our example.